Mexicana de Aviación Flight 940: Immediate aftermath

-Due to the remoteness of the site and hilly terrain, rescuers had to use mules and donkeys to move the bodies from the crash site.
-The victims would be carried to Maravatio and then flown to Morelia before being finally flown to Mexico City.
-The country's forensic medical service, SEMEFO, stated that bodies would be handed over by 1 April, while the bodies of non-Mexican victims of the crash would be handed over to their respective embassies.
-Meanwhile, families of the victims were asked to gather at Mexico City's morgue to identify the victims.
+Due to the remoteness of the site and hilly terrain, rescuers had to use mules and donkeys to take the bodies away from the crash site.
+The victims would be carried to Maravatio and then flown to Morelia before finally being flown to Mexico City.
+Mexico’s Forensic Medical Service (SEMEFO) stated that bodies would be handed over by April 1, while the bodies of non-Mexican victims of the crash would be handed over to their respective embassies.
+Families of the victims were asked to gather at Mexico City's morgue to identify the victims.

 Mexicana de Aviación established a special office in Mexico City for the families of the victims.
 The airline later added that the families would be compensated, including victims' repatriation and insurance claims from relatives.
 Mexicana Airlines director Manuel Sosa de la Vega was ordered by the Mexican Congress to testify following charges that the airline had neglected maintenance and safety standards, allegations which the airline and the mechanics and ground crew union denied.

-By 1 April, all of the bodies had been recovered from the crash site.
+By April 1, all of the bodies had been recovered from the crash site.
 A total of 109 bodies were recovered on that day, and all were flown to Mexico City on four flights.
-Rescuers also managed to retrieve the aircraft's FDR and CVR, which would be transported to Mexico City for analysis.
+Rescuers also managed to retrieve the aircraft's Flight Data Recorder and Cockpit Voice Recorder, which would be transported to Mexico City for analysis.

 Controversy

-Following reports that the aircraft had suffered an in-flight decompression, speculations began to run wild.
-Mexican authorities confirmed that, based on the communication made between the pilots and ATC, a depressurization had occurred in-flight.
-Airline officials refuted claims that Flight 940 had been bombed.
-Meanwhile, the Mexican Association of Travel Agents stated that they did not believe that the aircraft had been brought down, adding reassurance that the tourism industry of the nation would not be affected by the disaster.
+Following initial reports that the aircraft had suffered an in-flight decompression, speculations began to run wild.
+Mexican authorities confirmed that, based on the communication made between the pilots and ATC, a depressurization event had occurred during the flight.
+Officials at Mexicana refuted claims that Flight 940 had been bombed.
+Additionally, the Mexican Association of Travel Agents stated that they did not believe that the aircraft had been brought down by an act of terrorism, adding reassurance that the tourism industry of the nation would not be affected by the disaster.

-However, just days after the crash, two militant groups from the Middle East issued a written statement claiming that they had bombed Flight 940.
-The groups, identified as Abu Nidal Organization and Egypt Revolutionary Organization, claimed responsibility for the crash of Flight 940.
-In the statement, both groups stated that the bombing was carried out "in retaliation for the imperialist American military invasion of the Libyan Popular Arab Republic and in revenge for the fascist, Zionist, U.S. raid on Mieh Mieh camp in Southern Lebanon".
-The purported perpetrator was named as Mohammed Mustafa Muhsin Al-Mashoor.
-Lebanese intelligence, however, confirmed that they had never received any reports of plans from the group to attack commercial airlines.
+However, just days after the crash, two militant groups issued a written statement claiming that they had bombed Flight 940.
+The groups, identified as the Organization of Arab Revolutionary Brigades (an alias of the Abu Nidal Organization) and the Egypt Revolutionary Organization, claimed responsibility for the crash of Flight 940, with both stating stated that the bombing was carried out "in retaliation for the imperialist American military invasion of the Libyan Popular Arab Republic and in revenge for the fascist, Zionist, U.S. raid on Mieh Mieh camp in Southern Lebanon".
+Both groups identified the purported perpetrator as Mohammed Mustafa Muhsin Al-Mashoor.
+Lebanese intelligence, however, confirmed that they had never received any reports of plans from the groups to attack commercial airlines.
 Officials opined that the statement might have been made for propaganda.